jyellick/obc-docs/protocol-spec.md

 _Draft 0.01_

 ## Preface
-This document is not intended to be a complete explanation of the Open Blockchain implementation, but a protocol specification for understanding the interfaces between the pluggable components of the system and the application.
+This document is the protocol specification of Open Blockchain (OBC), a permission blockchain implementation for industry use-case.
+It is not intended to be a complete explanation of the implementation, but rather the interfaces and relationships between components in the system and the application.

 ### Intended Audience
 The intended audience for this specification includes the following groups: